sagarlimbu0/OCO2-OCO3/README.md

 5. [Demonstration](#Demonstration)

 ### 1. Accessing the OCO2/OCO3 Datasets
+- In this tutorial, we will guide you through the process of using a Python script.
+We'll assume that you have some basic programming knowledge.
 - To download OCO2/OCO3 data files from the Earth Data Search website, you can follow these steps: First, access the Earth Data Search website and navigate to the OCO2/OCO3 dataset of interest.
 Then, specify your search criteria such as time range, geographical area, and data product type.
 You may need to log in or create an account if prompted.
 Finally, follow the on-screen instructions to complete the download process, and once the files are downloaded, they can be accessed and utilized for further analysis or visualization.
 - Prior to proceeding with this tutorial, users can visit the following hyperlink.
 Within the EarthData platform, a variety of Data Application tools are available for access.
 Each of these data tools is designed to perform distinct functions, encompassing search criteria utilization, data handling, subsetting and filtering, as well as data visualization and analysis capabilities.
 - (Ctrl + Click) [Data Tools provided by EarthData](https://www.earthdata.nasa.gov/learn/use-data/tools)